Stocks mostly slip; dollar touches lowest since late February

 Losses in telecommunications shares overshadowed upbeat news from retailers.
-Walmart, the world's biggest retailer (WMT.N), raised its full-year earnings forecast.
-AT&T Inc (T.N) added to declines from Monday, when it said it would cut its dividend payout ratio.
+Walmart, the world’s biggest retailer, raised its full-year earnings forecast.
+AT&T Inc added to declines from Monday, when it said it would cut its dividend payout ratio.

 Investors have been considering whether rising inflationary pressure in the United States could force the Federal Reserve to reduce its support in order to prevent the world’s largest economy from overheating.